 We have granted options to certain of our directors and Named Executive Officers.
-For more information regarding the options granted to our directors and Named Executive Officers, see "Board of Directors and Corporate Governance-Non-Employee Director Compensation-Non-Employee Director Compensation Table" and "Executive Compensation-Outstanding Equity Awards as of December 31, 2021."
+For more information regarding the options granted to our directors and Named Executive Officers, see "Board of Directors and Corporate Governance-Non-Employee Director Compensation-Non-Employee Director Compensation-Outstanding Equity Awards as of December 31, 2022."

-We have also established the Cash Bonus Plan certain of our executive officers.
+We have also established the Cash Bonus Plan for certain of our executive officers.
 For a description of this plan, see "Executive Compensation-Individual Compensation Elements-Annual Cash Incentive Bonuses."